An Adventure of a Lifetime

 "While our primary undergraduate school is the women's college, we do encourage male students to apply for and attend classes at Brenau.
 However, the experience may not be the same for you as it would be at a traditional co-ed university."

-I challenge you to try it out.
+I challenge you to get a shirt.